2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 2002 Quarter Value Guides

 The 2002 50 States Quarters include five varieties, each available with P, D, and S mint marks.
-In circulated condition, these coins are generally worth close to their face value of $0.25.
-However, uncirculated examples and proof versions can command higher prices depending on their grade and preservation.
+In circulated condition (grades below AU-50), these coins are worth face value or 30–40 cents at retail.
+Significant collector premiums begin at MS67 and above, driven by conditional rarity.

-Here are the five 2002 state quarters listed in order of release:
+Here are the five 2002 state quarters listed in release order:

-• 2002 Indiana Quarter – Denver mint examples command higher premiums
+• 2002 Indiana Quarter – Denver mint examples command the largest premiums

 2002 Tennessee Quarter Value